thebuilder/react-intersection-observer/README.md

   `useInView`
 - **Similar options** - Accepts all the same [options](#options) as `useInView` except `onChange`, `initialInView`, and `fallbackInView`

+> **Note:** Just like `useInView`, the initial `false` notification is skipped.
+Your callback fires the first time the element becomes visible (and on every subsequent enter/leave transition).

 ```jsx
 import React from "react";